Magz8984/Build/README.md

 -v : Shows current running  version of the build

-build : Building The File Structure

-spark : Make sure you navigate to the project directory to make your gradle app a spark project :fire:
+build : Building The File Structure gradle : Make sure you navigate to the project directory to make your gradle app a spark project :fire:

 ## Installation